OpenLiberty/ci.gradle/docs/undeploy.md

 See the [Liberty server configuration](libertyExtensions.md#liberty-server-configuration) properties for common server configuration.

-The `undeploy` task uses a `undeploy` block within the `liberty` block to define task specific behavior.
+The `undeploy` task uses an `undeploy` block within the `server` block to define task specific behavior.

 | Attribute | Type  | Since | Description | Required |
 | --------- | ----- | ----- | ----------- | -------- |